 Pursuant to Section 204 of the Companies Act, 2013 and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company had appointed M/s.
-MKB & Associates, Company Secretaries, as its Secretarial Auditor to undertake the Secretarial Audit for FY 2020-21.
-The report of the Secretarial Auditor of the Company and its material unlisted subsidiary, VISA Special Steel Ltd in specified form MR-3 are annexed herewith as Annexure IA & IB respectively and forms part of this report.
-The reports do not contain/contains any observation or qualification or adverse reports remarks.
+MKB & Associates, Company Secretaries, as its Secretarial Auditor to undertake the Secretarial Audit for FY 2021-22.
+The report of the Secretarial Auditor of the Company and its Unlisted Material Subsidiary, VISA Special Steel Limited in specified form MR-3 are annexed herewith as Annexure IA & IB and forms part of this report.
+The report does not contain/contains any observation or qualification or adverse remarks except that no further approval of the banks/public financial institution as per the Companies Act, 2013 was obtained by the Company for reappointment of Managing Director/Whole-time Directors on the same terms and conditions as previously approved.
+Debts of the Company have been classified as Non-Performing Assets (NPA) from the NPA date of 11 July 2012 which ex-facie is barred by limitation and accordingly the entire debt classified as current is disputed.
+This is adequately disclosed in the Financial Statement of the Company.

 The Board has re-appointed M/s.
-MKB & Associates, Company Secretaries, as Secretarial Auditors of the Company for the financial year 2021-22.
+MKB & Associates, Company Secretaries, as Secretarial Auditors of the Company for the financial year 2022-23.